usernaam-dev/dev-demo/README.md

 # dev-demo
-This is a Demo for Github
+This is a Demo for Github class.